Safeguarding In Care Homes – Your Quick 2023 Guide

 A DBS check is a process that helps employers make safer recruitment decisions by providing information about an individual’s criminal history, including convictions, cautions, reprimands, and warnings.

-safeguarding in care homes
+Safeguarding in care homes

 Benefits Of A DBS Check for Safeguarding in Care Homes